bubbafat/bubbafat.github.io/_posts/2025-12-27-Cricut-Maker-Replacing-Rollers-Step-By-Step.md

 Now let's get the bar out.
 With the e-clip removed you can slide the bar out but it doesn't slide much.

 Go back to the right side of the machine and slide the bar out about 3/4 of an inch - as far as it will go.
-You'll need to give it a little push and I found that there was a sweet spot where you had it lifted a little.
+You'll need to give it a little push and might need to lift it slightly.

 ![The bar pushed through the right side](/images/post/cricutrollers/bar-slide-out.webp)